 Batteries for Load Shifting/Power Storage

 In order for load shifting to be beneficial to you financially, your power company needs to charge lower prices in the morning and higher prices in the evening – like they do in California, Arizona and Hawaii.
 This is called Time of Use pricing.
 Here in Nevada, customers pay the same rate for power all the time, so “load shifting” power from morning hours to late afternoon/early evening has no financial benefit.
 You can request TOU pricing, however the behaviour changes required to save money on that rate (such as not running your AC in the summer between 1-7pm) are more dramatic than most people want to live with.

 Another way load shifting could help is if your power company has tiered rates.
 You pay so much per kwh up to 500 kwh on Tier 1, then more for 501-2,000 kilowatt hours on Tier 2 and maybe even more for 2,001 and above.
-This is really common in California, but again, we don’t have this here (except for Boulder City) so there is no financial benefit to load shifting.
+This is really common in California, but again, most of the big utilities here, including NV Energy, do not have tiered pricing, so there is no financial benefit to load shifting.